 Mission: To provide year-round sports training and athletic competition in a variety of Olympic type sports for children and adults with intellectual disabilities giving them continuing opportunities to develop physical fitness, demonstrate courage, experience joy and participate in a sharing of gifts, skills and friendship with their families, other Special Olympics athletes, and the community.

 Mission: To introduce the activity of Ultimate Frisbee to the Carroll Community, in hopes of creating a fun safe environment, in which those participation can build character and enjoy a healthy activity.

-Other groups that you can participate in at Carroll that are not actually clubs:
+Other groups at Carroll that you can participate in:

 CAMP (Carroll Adventure and Mountaineering Program)

 Mission: CAMP is dedicated to hleping Carroll students enjoy the great outdoors through mountain biking, hiking, backpacking, climbing, skiing, snowshoeing, wilderness training, and various other outdoor activities.

 Mission: The Intercultural Students Network provides a support system for students of multiple backgrounds and cultures transitioning into Carroll College.
 Every person who is a part of this group is unique and their opinions and values are important.
 The Network will provide resources to foster a welcoming environment on campus, promote fellowship among all cultures and ensure each student's academic success.
 The Network will promote faculty-student collaboration to meet our goals.